HardlyDifficult/Tutorials/Chapter2.md

 ```

 </details>
-<details><summary>What is this '& 1 <<' black magic?</summary>

-Bitwise operations... which are beyond the scope of this tutorial.
-More specifically, this is 'bitwise and' and 'bit shifting' if you would like to read more about this.
-Here is a [Stackoverflow post on the topic](http://answers.unity3d.com/questions/8715/how-do-i-use-layermasks.html).

-<hr></details>
 <details><summary>Why is there an empty Start method and why check if enabled?</summary>

 We will need the ability to disable this component later in the tutorial.